emqx/deploy-emqx-to-aws-with-terraform/README.md

-# Terraform EMQX on AWS
+# Deploy EMQX to AWS with Terraform

 This Terraform module is designed to deploy either EMQX or EMQX Enterprise on Amazon Web Services (AWS).
 EMQX is a scalable and open-source MQTT broker that connects IoT devices.